 More intensive treatments may include a blood transfusion or bone marrow transplant.

 As with all health issues, having open and honest communications with your health care provider is beneficial.
 Alert your medical provider with any new complications, symptoms, or changes in lifestyle or habits.

-Prevention of blood clots due to sickle cell may not be entirely avoidable, but interventions are possible to decrease the risk and ensure a life full of meaningful activity.
+Prevention of blood clots due to the sickle cell may not be entirely avoidable, but interventions are possible to decrease the risk and ensure a life full of meaningful activity.